joaonunogomes/device-api/README.md

     - If you want to use the provided mongodb run the follwogin command on the root folder of the project: `docker-compose -f "docker-compose.yml" up -d --build mongodb` (this will start a mongodb dockerized instance)
     - If you want to use a custom mongodb instance, set the connection string on `appsettings.json`
 3. Click on the green play button and the project should build and start running

+_Port_: If running with docker or Visual Studio, this service will listen on port `9199`.